chanzuckerberg/cellxgene-documentation/scExpression/scExpression-documentation.md

 ### Data normalization

-Read counts are normalized using a modification of rankit method which is a variation of quantile normalization used for gene expression data (Bolstad BM et al., Evans C et al., The GTEx Consortium.).
+Read counts are normalized using a modification of the rankit method which is a variation of quantile normalization used for gene expression data (Bolstad BM et al., Evans C et al., The GTEx Consortium.).

 For a given cell in a count matrix, the read counts across genes are transformed to quantiles, then those quantiles are mapped to the corresponding values of a normal distribution with mean = 3 and variance = 1 (Figure 6).
 Normalized matrices from multiple datasets of the same tissue are concatenated along the gene axis.